- About Us

 Freedom of Information

-The Freedom of Information (FOI) Act 1997, effective since 21 April 1998, asserts the right of members of the public to obtain access to official information to the greatest extent possible consistent with the public interest and the right to privacy of individuals.
+The Freedom of Information (FOI) Act 2014, asserts the right of members of the public to obtain access to official information to the greatest extent possible consistent with the public interest and the right to privacy of individuals.

 The Office of the Director of Public Prosecutions makes information routinely available to the public in relation to its structure, functions and activities through the publication of its Annual Report, Strategy Statement and Statement of General Guidelines for Prosecutors.
 The Office will continue to expand the range of information available to the public through our website.

-The DPP's Office FOI Reference Book (revised November 2010), prepared in accordance with Sections 15 and 16 of the FOI Act, outlines the role and functions of the Office, its structure and the procedures for making a request under the FOI Act.
+The DPP's Office FOI Reference Book (revised November 2010), prepared in accordance with sections 15 and 16 of the FOI Act 1997, outlines the role and functions of the Office, its structure and the procedures for making a request under the FOI Act.